cpp-gamedev/blog/content/posts/cpp-build-process/index.md

 lower-level language, for example assembly.
 In [1], a compiler is defined as a program that automatically translates a program text into a suitable instruction sequence before it is processed by a computer where the text to be translated is called source code (or sometimes source text).
-Note that some compilers don’t use an assembler in an intermediate step at all, but rather directly emit byte code into an object file.
+Note that some compilers don't use an assembler in an intermediate step at all, but rather directly emit byte code into an object file.
 In the simplest terms, an object file consists of three things: